partigabor/aromatica-old/content/sources/_index.md

 bibFile = "static/files/bibliography.json"
 +++

+In what follows, you can find the main resources that were used while building the database, and the rationale behind the selections.

+## 1. A Master List of Spices

-In what follows, you can find the main resources that were used while creating the database, and the rationale behind the selection.
-The first step was to try and assemble a list of spices that are relatively well-known, using materials and information gathered by professionals from various fields.
-The second step was to collate information on these materials, standardize our "master list", and conduct research on each.
-Along the way, new and less common materials would reveal themselves, and their addition would help the ultimate goal of an exhaustive, comprehensive list of spices.
+The first step was to create a list of spices that are relatively well-known, using information gathered by professionals from various fields.
+The second step was to collate the data on these materials, and morph it into a unified database to faciliate further enquiries.
+In the later stages of researching specific items, new and less common substances would reveal themselves, and their addition will help to reach the ultimate goal of a comprehensive list of spices.

-Encyclopedias are a good starting point in any topic, and the *Encyclopaedia Britannica* does have a list of herbs and spices.
-Regarding the realm of plants, we relied on the book of South African botanist Ben-Erik van Wyk.
-For cultural and historical account, we turned towards the book of English historian and linguist Andrew Dalby.
-Finally, for a perspective from the culinary arts we used the book of Tony Hill, a spice merchant from Seattle.
+Encyclopedias can be a great starting point to kick off research in any topic, and the *Encyclopaedia Britannica* does have a non-exhaustive list of herbs and spices assembled by Melissa Petruzzello {{< cite -petruzzello_list_2023 >}}.
+I consider three academic fields crucial for research into the spice domain: *botany*, *history*, and *gastronomy*.
+Regarding the realm of plants, I relied on the book of South African botanist Ben-Erik van Wyk {{< cite -vanwyk_culinary_2014 >}}.
+For a cultural and historical account, I turned towards the book of English historian and linguist Andrew Dalby {{< cite -dalby_dangerous_2000 >}}.
+Finally, for a perspective from the culinary arts I used the book of Tony Hill {{< cite -hill_contemporary_2004 >}}, a spice merchant from Seattle.

+{{< center >}}
+**Table 1.** The main resources used for the spice list, and the number of items found in each.
+{{< /center >}}

 |Source | Field | Number of items |
 | --- | --- | --- |